LT-IntroToAI-SY2526/assignment-0-usurfonrocks/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

 Committing is sort of your layout of your messages and things you want to send forwards and change.
 Pushing is the action of sending forward and changing your code.
-They are important
+They are important because they are how you share your ideas and thoughts as well as make changes.

 **3. What is a repository and what does it contain?**